jkmartindale/kb/windows.md

 `appname.VisualElementsManifest.xml`, where `appname` is the filename your tile points to, without the extension.
 This works for `appname.exe` but also things like `appname.txt` or whatever you want.
 Store it next to the shortcut target.
+If there are any errors in the XML, the entire file is ignored.

 The XML looks like this:
 ```xml